Elephant vs Hippo

 In the wild, their diet consists almost entirely of grass.
 They can eat up to 88 lb (40 kg) of grass in a night before returning to the water in the morning.
 There have been a few rare occasions in which hippos have been observed eating carrion or already dead animals.

 Like elephants, they have a significant impact on the areas in which they live and feed.
-This is due to their immense size and a large amount of grass they consume on a daily basis.
+This is due to their immense size and the large amount of grass they consume daily.

 Threats